RGLab/ImmuneSpaceR/CONTRIBUTING.md

 * bug: found something that's giving you a headache? use this flag!
 * question: not sure how to use or what is going on?
 Ask away
 * enhancement: new feature? refactor? optimization?
-* infrastructure: tests, Travis, codecov, bioconductor, pkgdown
+* infrastructure: tests, ci, codecov, bioconductor, pkgdown
 * help wanted: maybe you are stuck? need some help? use this flag to get attention